Oxalate: Structure

-The barrier to rotation about this bond is calculated to be roughly 2–6 kcal/mol for the free dianion, C2O4(2−).
-Such results are consistent with the interpretation that the central C−C bond is regarded as a single bond with minimal π interactions between the two CO2− units.
+The barrier to rotation about this bond is calculated to be roughly 2–6 kcal mol^{-1} for the free dianion, C2O_{4}(2−).
+Such results are consistent with the interpretation that the central C−C bond is regarded as a single bond with minimal π interactions between the two CO_{2}− units.
 This barrier to rotation about the C−C bond (which formally corresponds to the difference in energy between the planar and staggered forms) may be attributed to electrostatic interactions as unfavorable O−O repulsion is maximized in the planar form.

 Occurrence in nature

 Oxalate occurs in many plants, where it is synthesized by the incomplete oxidation of saccharides.
 Calcium oxalate crystals known as raphides are also used by plants as a defense mechanism.

 Several plant foods such as the root and/or leaves of spinach, rhubarb, and buckwheat are high in oxalic acid and can contribute to the formation of kidney stones in some individuals.
 Other oxalate-rich plants include fat hen ("lamb's quarters"), sorrel, and several Oxalis species (also sometimes called sorrels).
 The root and/or leaves of rhubarb and buckwheat are high in oxalic acid.
-Other edible plants with significant concentrations of oxalate include, in decreasing order, star fruit (carambola), black pepper, parsley, poppy seed, amaranth, chard, beets, cocoa, chocolate, most nuts, most berries, fishtail palms, New Zealand spinach (Tetragonia tetragonioides), and beans.
+Other edible plants with significant concentrations of oxalate include, in decreasing order, star fruit (carambola), black pepper, parsley, poppy seed, amaranth, chard, beets, cocoa and chocolate, most nuts, most berries, fishtail palms, New Zealand spinach (Tetragonia tetragonioides), and beans.

 Leaves of the tea plant (Camellia sinensis) contain among the greatest measured concentrations of oxalic acid relative to other plants.
 However, the drink derived by infusion in hot water typically contains only low to moderate amounts of oxalic acid due to the small mass of leaves used for brewing.
+Some fungi of the genus Aspergillus also produce oxalic acid.